netcorus69/cloneme/README.md

 reusable components.
 This makes it easier to extend the framework with new features such as eye movement, emotion mapping, or additional voice models.

+## Why C?

+This project is intentionally written in **C**.
+I chose C because it gives me direct, low‑level control over memory, performance, and hardware interaction.
+Unlike higher‑level languages, C keeps me close to the metal — every pointer, every allocation, every structure is explicit.

+For graphics and animation work, this matters:
+- **Efficiency**: C produces fast, predictable binaries with minimal overhead.
+- **Portability**: C code can be compiled across platforms with very few changes.
+- **Transparency**: There’s no hidden runtime; I can see exactly how data flows.
+- **Learning value**: Working in C forces me to understand the fundamentals of rendering, mesh manipulation, and system calls.

+This project isn’t just about building features — it’s about exploring the raw power of C as a language for graphics programming and animation systems.

 Cloneme is not a finished product but a **sandbox for experimentation** — a place to test ideas about combining speech, animation, and modular programming into a cohesive workflow.